Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 ### Limitations

-Due to the way scheduling algorithm works it is required that each component has to be allocated on an different node.
+Due to the way scheduling algorithm works it is required that each component has to be allocated on a different node.
+Furthermore, job arrays of heterogeneous jobs are not supported.

-!!! warning

-    Job arrays of heterogeneous jobs are not supported.

 ## Manage and Control Jobs